TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Check-if-hardlinks-are-working.md

 You can use 3 options to check if you got working hardlinks.

-_All methods require you to log in to your terminal with PuTTY or similar software._
+_All methods require logging in to your terminal with PuTTY or similar software._

 !!! warning